Running Reality for Teachers

 Running Reality can be a fun, safe, interactive addition to the classroom environment, that is also perfect for remote learning.
 It can be used at the middle school, high school, and college levels.

 ContentsPhilosophy Use in the Classroom Go Ad-Free Device Availability Distance Learning Integration with Learning Platforms Configuration Map Images and Video Use as a Source How your help can be valuable

 How do you effectively integrate new kinds of digital history tools, like Running Reality, into your already crowded classroom schedule?
 Pedagogy is the art, science, or profession of teaching and we closely follow research advances and best practices for teaching digital history and digital humanities.
 It seems every digital history website has a section on pedagogy because integrating these new kinds of tools with the learning objectives teachers must meet and into the daily life of classrooms is new and complex without much historical precedent.

-At a theoretical level, we at Running Reality believe that we can use the power of today's computers and mobile devices to bring history to life in an accessible, immersive, and engaging way for K-12 students, history enthusiasts, and visitors to historical sites.
+At a theoretical level, we at Running Reality believe that we can use the power of today's computers and mobile devices to bring history to life in an accessible, immersive, and engaging way for students.
 Some students learn very well through traditional narrative history.
 As a work of historical context, we cannot ever express the level of narrative detail that a work such as a book can.
 Most historians work in the narrative form and Running Reality doesn't fit this form.
 Most of the time it has fewer words on the screen than even a historical atlas has on a map page.
 However, Running Reality has what we call an "emergent visual narrative."